Nate96/time-tracker/README.md

 1. install dotnet
 2. Add the abosulte paths for files in CSharp/scr/models/config.cs
    NOTE: this file is not tracked.
-3. run `dotnet build --configuration Realse`
+3. run `dotnet build --configuration Release`
 4. Add to PATH
     - zsh: add "export PATH=$PATH:{path to repo}/bin/Release/net9.0" to the end
       of .zshrc